September 1st, 2020 | Should You Consider Working As a Career Advisor?

 As an undergrad, I didn’t even note phone numbers from friends because I was automatically memorizing them after hearing the sequence of digits just once.
 I also had a relatively good spatial orientation.
 I could walk for two hours through the streets of a stranger city just once, and come back the same way without a mistake.

-BUT, even though I’m a people person, I was never good with people’s faces or names.
-I was also messing professions and other personal data such as the city of residence or nationality.
+But, even though I’m a people person, I was never good with people’s faces or names.
+I was also messing with professions and other personal data such as the city of residence or nationality.

-During my undergraduate and graduate studies, a lot of people got an offense when — after talking to them for half an hour at some conference or public event — I didn’t recognize their faces the next time I met them.
-Sometimes, someone was saying, “Hi!” and smiling to me in the street.
+During my undergraduate and graduate studies, a lot of people got offence when—after talking to them for half an hour at some conference or public event—I didn’t recognize their faces the next time I met them.
+Sometimes, someone was saying, “Hi!” and smiled at me in the street.
 And I was freezing as I didn’t remember the circumstances around our first meeting.
 And I felt relief only after they explained to me why they had said, “Hi!” in the first place.

-Unlike other professions like a priest or a lawyer, a career advisor is not legally protected with the confidentiality clause.
-Confidentiality clause means that whatever you hear from your client, you should keep to yourself.
+Unlike other professions like a priest or a lawyer, a career advisor is not legally protected by the confidentiality clause.
+The confidentiality clause means that whatever you hear from your client, you should keep to yourself.
 And if you do that, you will be fine no matter what kind of person your client is, and what they’ve done in their life.

-Not mentioning the fact that many people — either voluntarily or involuntarily — break NDA agreements.
+Not to mention the fact that many people—either voluntarily or involuntarily—break non-disclosure agreements (NDAs).
 Namely, they tell you things about their jobs that are supposed to stay confidential, and they have no recognition of the fact they should skip certain aspects of their jobs to themselves.
 It’s hard to estimate how much all these broken NDAs are worth altogether, but when I think about this, I get a cold sweat.
 It might be hundreds of millions by now.

 Are you working as a career advisor?
 If so, what are your hardships in daily life?
 Please share with me 🙂 In this space, we all highly enjoy our jobs, yet quite clearly, this is not the easiest career to pursue!